TRAPPIST-1: TRAPPIST-1h

-TRAPPIST-1h has a semi-major axis of 0.062 AU; it is the system's least-massive-confirmed planet and orbits its star every 18.9 Earth days.
+TRAPPIST-1h has a semi-major axis of 0.0619 AU (0.0620 AU), it is the system's least-massive-confirmed planet and orbits its star every 18.77 days.
 It is likely too distant from its host star to sustain liquid water and may be a snowball planet, or have a methane/nitrogen atmosphere resembling that of Titan.
 It might host a subsurface ocean.
 Large quantities of CO_{2}, hydrogen, or methane, or internal heat from radioactive decay and tidal heating, would be needed to warm TRAPPIST-1h to the point where liquid water could exist.
 TRAPPIST-1h could have retained masses of water equivalent to several of Earth's oceans.

 Candidate planet TRAPPIST-1i

 TRAPPIST-1i is a candidate planet identified in 2025 from transit photometry by the James Webb Space Telescope (JWST).
 If confirmed, it would be the outermost planet in the system, boosting the number of planets to eight; the highest of any exoplanetary system known, tied with Kepler-90.
 The planet's radius, deduced from transit data, is about 20% that of Earth (about the size of Neptune's moon Triton), which would make it the smallest planet known.
 Although the planet's existence has been predicted by transit timing variations of TRAPPIST-1h and its estimated location seems to match predictions by the Titius–Bode Law, the detection of the planet by JWST is tentative, and the observed transit might instead be the occultation of TRAPPIST-1b by TRAPPIST-1c.
-A Bayesian information criterion also prefer the exclusion of TRAPPIST-1i.
+A Bayesian information criterion also prefers the exclusion of TRAPPIST-1i.